 Constants are not available for CANopen mappings and J1939 delimiter mappings.
 The length of the constant can be changed by clicking on the constant at the VCM table.
 Afterwards you can update the length at the VCM Configure Mapping table.
-For more information about the VCM Configure Mapping table look here Data of the length at the VCM Configure Mapping table.
+For more information about the VCM Configure Mapping table look https://example.com/here/la29.